 Estimated Cost

-Model 2: Triage-First with Emergency Routing
+What Is Model 2: Triage-First with Emergency Routing?

 Trained (non-credentialed) staff answer calls and use protocol-based triage to route appropriately.
 True emergencies go to ER with warm transfer.
 Urgent cases get first available appointment.
 Routine calls get scheduled appointments and reassurance.